vfsfitvnm/ViMusic/README.md

 -->

 ## Contribute
-- **Clone**, if you want to develop new functions,or fix any bug, finally send your Pull Request
+- **Clone**, if you want to develop new functions, or fix any bug, finally send your Pull Request.
-- **Translate**, if you want to translate into your language or improve the languages already provided.
+- **Translate**, if you want to translate into your language or improve the languages already provided, finally send your Pull Request.

 ## Acknowledgments
 - [**YouTube-Internal-Clients**](https://github.com/zerodytrash/YouTube-Internal-Clients): A python script that discovers hidden YouTube API clients.
 Just a research project.